meksv/Evidence-for-the-Manchester-BBSRC-DTP/README.md

-This branch is tailored to the 'Imaging' section of the personal statement.
+This branch is tailored to the 'Bioimaging' section of the personal statement.